zherenwang/synthesis_condition_optimizer/README.md

 # synthesis_condition_optimizer
-This repository includes codes that calculate the thermodynamic competition and optimize synthesis conditions by minimizing thermodynamic competition.
+This repository includes samples codes that calculate the thermodynamic competition and optimize synthesis conditions by minimizing thermodynamic competition.
 Version=1.0

 installation of the synthesis condition optimizer (only requires pre-install numpy) and pymatgen